 21 Weeks Pregnant

-Twenty-one weeks pregnant is five months pregnant.
-This is your last week of your fifth month—you’re a majority of the way through your pregnancy!
+Twenty-one weeks pregnant is five months pregnant, although doctors track pregnancy by week, not month.
+Since pregnancy is 40 weeks long, you’re now a majority of the way through your pregnancy!

 Common 21 weeks pregnant symptoms are kind of like a sneak preview of the third trimester.
 Here’s what you might be feeling at week 21 of pregnancy:

 - Heartburn and/or indigestion.
-Avoid spicy and greasy foods and other triggers.
+Avoid spicy and greasy foods and other triggers to control your heartburn and indigestion.
 If the source of your discomfort is a mystery, keeping a food diary could help you figure it out.

 - Braxton Hicks contractions.
 Your uterus might occasionally feel tight as it practices for labor.
-This is totally normal as long as the contractions go away when you switch positions.
+Braxton Hicks at 21 weeks are totally normal as long as the contractions go away when you switch positions.
 Let your doctor know about any pain or contractions that don’t stop.

 - Leaky boobs.
-Your milk ducts will be fully developed by the end of this trimester—just in case of an early arrival.
+Your milk ducts will be fully developed by the end of this trimester—just in case of an early arrival—so you may experience some leaking from your breasts.

 - Stretch marks.
 Your skin gets pulled thinner as baby grows, causing tiny tears beneath the surface of your skin.
 Stretch marks are more common for some women simply because of family history or because of sudden weight gain.
 They are also more common in women who are 21 weeks pregnant with twins.
 There’s no way to truly get rid of stretch marks, but they should fade significantly after birth.

-This week, you may look in the mirror and wonder, “Where did I go?!”
+This week, you may look in the mirror at your 21 week baby bump and wonder, “Where did I go?!”
 By the time you reach 21 weeks pregnant, you may have gained around 13 to 14 pounds, and around 21 pounds if you’re 21 weeks pregnant with twins.

 Your newfound curves might have you feeling super sexy and confident—after all, you’re the center of attention wherever you go!
-But the extra weight also might have you feeling, well, fat.
-(You’re not—you’re pregnant!)
-Remind yourself, you’re supposed to be gaining this weight!
+But the extra weight also might have you feeling self-conscious.
+Remind yourself, you’re supposed to be gaining this weight and do your best to embrace those curves!
 It’s good for you and for baby.

 In fact, all the weight you gain during pregnancy isn’t just padding for baby—it all serves a really important purpose.
 Here’s a logical way to think of it: Of the approximately 30 pounds you’ll gain throughout your pregnancy, there’s a whole lot more than fat.
 Here’s what makes up that weight: